 Standing with both arms in front of your body at shoulder height and with the palms facing the sky, alternate flexing and extending the wrists in a controlled manner.
 When flexing, bend the hands toward the body and when extending, extend them away from the body.
 Use the complete range of motion in the wrist so that you feel a stretch in the forearm muscles as you perform the exercise.
-The stretch should be felt in the back of the forearm as you extend the wrist.
+The stretch should be felt in the back of the forearm as you flex the wrist and in the forot of the forearm as you extend the wrist.
 Do 10 repetitions alternating one flexion and one extension.